zeldaret/oot/docs/retail_versions.md

 example, by reordering assignments or moving a local variable declaration inside an `if` block).
 Since retail MM versions currently target N64, checking MM decomp for similar code can help.

-We can disable code that was removed in retail builds by adding `#if OOT_N64 ... #endif` or `#if OOT_GC ... #endif` around these parts of the code.
+We can handle code that is different between versions by adding `#if OOT_N64 ... #endif` or `#if OOT_GC ... #endif` around these parts of the code.
 In order to keep the code readable, we should try to minimize the amount of `#if` noise whenever possible.